 Supervising Immigration Attorney, Asian Americans Advancing Justice – Atlanta

-“Lots of different things happen to families when the state comes in and breaks them apart.
+Y“Lots of different things happen to families when the state comes in and breaks them apart.
 Mainly though, people carry on.
 They live with the trauma associated with deportations and navigate the difficulties that arise.
-When men are deported, it’s women and their children who carry the burden, many of whom are mothers, grandmothers, sisters, etc. Women continue to raise their children to give them better opportunities and they are also tasked with supporting their extended families in the United States and abroad.
-Children grow up living with the immense trauma as a result of seeing their family members taken by immigration and customs enforcement and the immigration court.
-But I’ve also seen young people, as young as eight-years-old, rise as activists.
+When men are deported, it’s women and their children who carry the burden, many of whom are mothers, grandmothers, sisters, etc. Women continue to raise their children to give them better opportunities, and they are also tasked with supporting their extended families in the United States and abroad.
+Children grow up living with the immense trauma as a result of seeing their family members taken by immigration and customs enforcement ICE and the immigration court.
+But I’ve also seen young people, as young as eight years old, rise as activists.
 They have a better understanding of how legal and political systems work than most people because they experienced firsthand how unjust and hostile these systems are to them and families like theirs.
-Deportation is a life-sentence and affects everyone in the family – a weight they carry throughout their lives.”
+Deportation is a life sentence and affects everyone in the family – a weight they carry throughout their lives.”

 Children and parents are very often deported years apart.
 In many cases, children have been placed in foster care.
 In other cases, after waiting for an immigration court to make a determination, some children, due to aging, are deported back to their native country.